-In possession
+In Possession

-Build up: This is how teams initiate their attacking play, performing a combination of short passes between team-mates, mostly from side to side, with the aim of progressing the ball forward through the thirds and up the pitch.
-Typically, build up is associated with playing out from the back with the defenders, but it will involve more players in attacking positions when a team's build up gets closer to the opponents' goal.
+Build up: This is how teams initiate their attacking play.
+Performing a combination of short passes between teammates, mostly side to side, with the aim of progressing the ball forward through the thirds and up the pitch.
+Typically, build up is associated with playing out from the back with the defensive players, but will involve more players in attacking positions when team's build up gets closer to the opponent's goal.
 Build up can be opposed or unopposed.
-"Unopposed" indicates that the inpossession team were allowed to begin their attack under minimal pressure from the opponents.
-"Opposed" indicates that the opponents looked to engage with the in-possession team, applying pressure to the players on the ball with defensive pressure or defensive actions.
-Typically, this can be associated with teams that build up their attacks against opponents who look to press and win the ball back high up the pitch.
+Unopposed indicates that the in-possession team were allowed to begin their attack under minimal pressure from the opponent.
+Opposed indicates the opponent looks to engage with the in-possession team, applying pressure to the players on the ball with defensive pressure or defensive actions.
+Typically, this can be associated to teams that build up their attacks against opponents who look to press and win the ball back high up the pitch.

-Progression: The aim of this attacking phase is to advance the ball into the final third.
-Typically, this is achieved by vertical passes that break the opponents' lines, or by a player carrying the ball forward with a ball progression (this looks similar to a carry/dribble by an individual player).
+Progression: The aim of this attacking phase is to advance ball into the final third.
+Typically, this is achieved by vertical passes that break the opponent's lines, or by a player carrying the ball forward with a ball progression (this looks similar to a carry / dribble by an individual player).

-Final third: When teams are in possession of the ball in the attacking third of the pitch, where the aim is to finish the attack by scoring a goal.
+Final third: Teams are in possession of the ball within the attacking third of the pitch, where the aim is to finish the attack by scoring a goal.